 Still, the walking trails in the Beacons are superb.
 There are multiple trails you can choose from during your visit.
 One of the best is the 11-mile (17.7 km) Beacons Circuit which takes in all the main summits and ridges in the Central Beacons.

 You can also travel underground in the Baecins by visiting the National Showcaves Centre for Wales at Dan yr Ogof.
 Here you’ll find subterranean rock formations and gigantic caves which are a sight to behold!

-Located on the Pembrokeshire Coast in South Wales, Tenby is a charming little town.
+Located on the Pembrokeshire Coast in South Wales, there are plenty of things to do in Tenby, which is a charming little town.
 Alongside the beach, one of the main attractions is Tenby Harbour, which is a scenic spot.
 It’s here where you can take a boat trip to nearby Caldey Island.

 Caldey Island is owned and run by a community of Cistercian monks and is open to the public on summer weekdays and Saturdays.
 Another thing you have to do is walk the Pembrokeshire Coast Path.

-This walk takes you north to Saundersfoot and up and down a 4.5 mile (7.2 km) stretch with some of the best views in the country.
-If you want to below away by stunning scenery, Tenby is the place to go.
+This walk takes you north to Saundersfoot and up and down a 4.5-mile (7.2 km) stretch with some of the best views in the country.
+If you want to be blown away by stunning scenery, Tenby is the place to go.

-Portmeirion is one of the stranger, yet most beautiful place to visit in Wales.
+Portmeirion is one of the stranger, yet most beautiful places to visit in Wales.
 That’s because it was designed and built in the style of an Italian village between 1925 and 1975!